Indian Machine Tool Manufacturers' Association: C-MAT

 As a result of IMTMA's interaction, the Government of India in the year 2009 constituted a C-MAT (Core Advisory Group for Research and Development in the Machine Tools Sector).
 The industry has implemented several R&D projects through industry-academia partnership by this scheme.

 Regional councils

 The regional councils of IMTMA promote the growth of the association activities and in particular serve as brand ambassadors for membership enhancement drive.
-IMTMA has 3 regional councils which play a critical role in addressing issues of regional importance and serve as liaison between IMTMA head office and regional members.
+IMTMA has 3 regional councils which play a role in addressing issues of regional importance and serve as liaison between IMTMA head office and regional members.

 Centre of excellence

 Bangalore International Exhibition Centre

 Bangalore International Exhibition Centre (BIEC) was conceptualized by IMTMA with an objective of providing an international standard infrastructure for organizing trade exhibitions, industrial conferences and other business-to-business (B2B) events.
 Besides hosting IMTEX, BIEC acted as the facilitator for business cooperation in a wide segment of industries such as capital goods, oil and gas equipment, plastics processing, telecom equipment, textile machinery sector, food processing and dairy equipment, automobiles, auto components, aluminum extrusion, electrical and electronics industries and many more.

 BIEC venue has also been used by leading industry associations such as Confederation of Indian Industry (CII), Federation of Indian Chambers of Commerce & Industry (FICCI) and many other trade associations for their B2B events.
 Some of these being: